 Even though this is going on in a city where many NSA employees live, the organization has remained silent.
 In fact, they didn’t say anything when the Shadow Brokers leaked their tools in 2017.
 This is par for the course for a secretive branch of the government, but at some point you have to wonder, is the NSA using classification as away to avoid responsibility for their part in these disasters?

 It’s been a month since the attack and the mayor of Baltimore has decided not to pay the 100 thousand dollar ransom.
-Cybersecurity experts were brought in to access the damage and work through how to get the city up and running again.
+Cybersecurity experts accessed the damage and work through how to get the city up and running again.
 It’s been said that some city employees now have access to their email.
 At a hearing last week, city budget officials estimated the cost of this attack at 18 million dollars.
 10 million in immediate recovery costs and 8 million in fees that didn’t get collected or were collected late.

 As previously stated, the discovery of EternalBlue within the attack forensics was confirmed by all four contractors hired to study the attack and restore computer services.
 It is interesting however that the operator of Robbinhood tweeted on June 3rd that EternalBlue was NOT used.
 There are a few reasons why the group might not be telling the truth.
 Check out the speculation here: https://arstechnica.com/information-technology/2019/06/baltimore-ransomware-perp-pinky-swears-he-didnt-use-nsa-exploit/

 Also check out our Managed Security offering for more information on services Volta provides to protect against unfortunate events like this. https://dev-volta-previous.pantheonsite.io/security/security-as-a-service/

 The Daily by The New York Times

 “How a Secret U.S. Cyberweapon Backfired”